tristanlatr/sre_parse36/README.md

 ### Why

-The initial motivation to create ``sre_parse36`` is to provide a colorizer for regular expressions that produce the *same* expression as initially provided.
+The initial motivation to "create" ``sre_parse36`` is to provide a colorizer for regular expressions that produce the *same* expression as initially provided.

 The handling of non-capturing groups changed from Python 3.7, we can't back reproduce the original regular expression from a ``SubPattern`` instance anymore.
+This regression is tracked at https://bugs.python.org/issue45674, hopefully it will be fixed in a future Python 3.9 bugfix release.

 In Python 3.6: